 The VSG ERs were released in a total of 200 humidors that were offered in four (green, blue, red and yellow) different colored humidors, There were only 100 of the VSG ERs (in different sizes) included in each humidor, which means that there were only 20,000 total VSG ERs released.
-These cigars were sold ONLY with the humidors (except in one instance that we know of, see Final Notes below), so you had to purchase the entire humidor at a price of $4,999 each in order to get the cigars themselves.
+These cigars were sold only with the humidors, so you had to purchase the entire humidor at a price of $4,999 each in order to get the cigars themselves.

 There were nine different vitolas of the VSG ER released and each vitola came in different numbers in the humidors, making it a bit confusing.
 But below is the production info.
 There is a noticeable discrepancy between the sizes that were posted on Vitolas.net and the sizes in the official release from Prometheus.
 Ashton claims that the sizes are the same as the regular VSG sizes, except for the two special sizes, meaning the info from Prometheus would seem more accurate.

 - 10 Enchantment (4 3/8 x 60) — 2,000 Total Cigars

 - 10 Belicoso No.1 (5 1/4 x 52) — 2,000 Total Cigars

 - 10 Corona Gorda (5 3/4 x 46) — 2,000 Total Cigars

 - 10 Robusto (5 1/2 x 50) — 2,000 Total Cigars

 - 15 Special Size #1 (6″ x 49) — 3,000 Total Cigars